Mueller's public statement fuels calls for Trump impeachment

 Before Mueller's unexpected appearance, Democratic leaders had tamped down increasingly vocal voices calling for an impeachment inquiry.
 Pelosi sent lawmakers home for a weeklong recess brushing back the pro-impeachment faction, urging her caucus to stick with the step-by-step approach of investigations.
 They hoped to hear directly from Mueller in a high-profile hearing that could help focus public attention.

-But now that Mueller has made clear the work ahead won't likely include him — announcing the special counsel's office is closing and he's resigning his position — it's igniting new urgency on Capitol Hill to pick up where the special counsel left off.
+But now that Mueller has made clear the work ahead won't likely include him — announcing his office is closing and he's resigning his position — it's igniting new urgency on Capitol Hill to pick up where the special counsel left off.

 Rep. Seth Moulton of Massachusetts, another Democratic presidential hopeful, said, "Mueller did his job.
 Now it's time to do ours.
 Impeachment hearings should begin tomorrow."

-While some Democrats want to focus on investigating Trump, building the case in the public, as happened during the Watergate era under Richard Nixon, others, including some new voices Wednesday, say Mueller has all but punted the issue to Congress.
+While some Democrats want to focus on investigating Trump, building the record in the public, as happened during the Watergate era with Richard Nixon, others, including some new voices Wednesday, say Mueller has all but punted the issue to Congress.
+They believe opening a formal impeachment proceeding would strengthen their hand in the legal battles over documents and testimony.

+"It is very clear that President Trump is engaging in a cover-up, obstructing of justice and betraying his oath of office," said Rep. Betty McCollum, D-Minn.
+"I fully expect the responsible House committees to expedite their investigations and, as soon as possible, formally draft articles of impeachment."

 Mueller's report did not establish a criminal conspiracy between Russia and the Trump campaign to sway the outcome of the 2016 presidential election in Trump's favor.
 Investigators examined nearly a dozen episodes involving the president for potential obstruction of justice but ultimately reached no conclusion on whether Trump had illegally tried to stymie the probe.